RoundTableTTRPG/RoundTable/Magic.md

-The “Magic” arena of play, dealing with all things arcane
+# The “Magic” arena of play, dealing with all things arcane

 Magic is a major component of Round Table, intended to be used for creative and lateral problem solving.
 The magic system can be somewhat difficult to master, and the possibilities of any given spell are often not apparent at first glance.

-## The Section Detailing Magic, its Characteristics and Uses {#the-section-detailing-magic,-its-characteristics-and-uses}
+## The Section Detailing Magic, its Characteristics and Uses

 ### Magic Checks